Northern Illinois University's

 - Statement of purpose explaining: your need for one of the offered Southeast Asian languages as part of your total academic program, your previous language learning experiences both formal and informal, and your commitment and plans more broadly for the study of Southeast Asia.

 Applicants must also request two letters of recommendation from those in a position to evaluate their academic credentials.
-There is no form for these letters and they should be addressed to the FLAS Fellowships Committee and be sent electronically by the recommenders directly to email@example.com .
-Undergraduate applicants must demonstrate that they have already studied a Southeast Asian language for at one year.
-Applicants must also submit the Language Reference Form.
+There is no form for these letters and they should be addressed to the FLAS Fellowships Committee and sent electronically by the recommenders directly to firstname.lastname@example.org.
+Ongoing language students, with previous training in a Southeast Asian language, must also submit the Language Reference Form.

 Award Provisions and Reporting Requirements of Fellows

-- Undergraduate FLAS awards carry a ten-month stipend of $5.000 (paid in monthly deposits of $500 for 10 months) plus payment of tuition fees, regular class fees, and health insurance for the academic year.
+- FLAS awards carry a ten-month stipend of $15,000 ($1,500.00/month for 10 months), a tuition waiver (provided by the NIU Graduate School), payment of regular class fees, and health insurance for the academic year.
 Special materials or lab fees are the responsibility of the student.

 - A fellowship recipient must register for a minimum of one course per semester in their selected Southeast Asian language.